Context collapse: History

 The term grew out of the work of Erving Goffman and Joshua Meyrowitz.
 In his book No Sense of Place (1985), Meyrowitz first applied the concept to media like television and the radio.
 He claimed that this new kind of technology broke barriers between different kinds of audiences as the content being produced was broadcast widely.
 In The Presentation of Self in Everyday Life, Erving Goffman argues that individuals develop "audience segregation" whereby they make sure that they segregate one audience to whom they perform one role from the other audiences to whom they play a different role.
 Context collapse arises out of the failure to do so.
 This is partly because of the inclination to imply during an interaction that one's performance is their most important role performance (an impression that would collapse if different audiences to whom one performs differently were to be integrated) and that there is a uniqueness to one's relationship and role performance to a given audience.

 Michael Wesch used the term context collapse in his 2008 lecture "An Anthropological Introduction to YouTube."
-The term was first used in print by danah boyd, Alice Marwick, and Wesch.
-Boyd is credited with coining the term "collapsed contexts" in the early 2000s in reference to social media sites like Myspace and Friendster.
+The term was first used in print by Alice Marwick, Danah Boyd, and Wesch.